 - A venom extractor pump

-- An emergency blanket
+- A survival blanket

-Your first aid kit can then be supplemented with many additional items depending on your needs.
+Your first aid kit can then be supplemented with many additional items, depending on your needs.

 Current regulations